 Practicum in Marketing 8250 None For students utilizing Co-Op.
-Non-Marketing Endorsement students participate in a teacher-approved training station (onsite or offsite, paid, or unpaid) for continuation in this course; must be a minimum age of 16 and hold a valid work documentation to enroll in a paid practicum experience working at least 10 hours per week.
-Transportation to Practicum in Marketing- Extended 8250E None For students utilizing Co-Op.
+Non-Marketing Endorsement students Recommended Grade Level: 11or 12 Credits: 2 Students must complete an interest form for enrollment and attend a meeting with the instructor.
+Students will participate in a teacher-approved training station (onsite or offsite, paid, or unpaid) for continuation in this course; must be a minimum age of 16 and hold a valid work documentation to enroll in a paid practicum experience working at least 10 hours per week.
+Transportation to and from the training station is the responsibility of the student.
+Workplace visits are required by the teacher of record every 6 weeks.
+Training station evaluation will count as 30% of the student's grade None Practicum in Marketing- Extended 8250E None For students utilizing Co-Op.
 Non-Marketing Endorsement students Recommended Grade Level: 11 or 12 Credits: 3 Students must complete an interest form for enrollment and attend a meeting with the instructor.
 Extended is for students who work a minimum of 15 hours a week in a teacher-approved training station (paid or unpaid off site) for continuation in this course, must be a minimum age of 16 and hold a valid work documentation to enroll in a paid practicum experience.
 Transportation to and from the training station is the responsibility of the student.
 Workplace visits are required by the teacher of record every 6 weeks.
 Training station evaluation will count as 30% of the student's grade.
 None